Velko/8-bit-CPU/README.md

 I felt that 16 bytes of total memory might be too tight, went for 8-bit addressing and 256 bytes of memory straight from the beginning.
 "Real" 32 KiB SRAM chip is used, with remaining higher address lines tied to ground.
 Expanding to 256 bytes does not introduce more complexity, I think that it even made things easier.
-I plan to expand further to full 64KiB of memory, eventually.
+The emulated version has (and is able to use) 64KiB of memory, hardware version has not catched up with it yet.

 ROM and bootloader mode